dykyi-roman/architecture/hexagonal_architecture.md

 * Primary side: UI ports and adapters
 * Secondary: Infrastructure ports and adapters

+### Rules
+* Isolation of business logic
+* Define Ports and adapters
+* Dependency reversibility
+* Interchangeability of adapters

 ### When to apply
-* When we need completely isolate your application logic and domain logic
-* When we have many context and need to communicate with them
+* Complex systems with business logic
+* Systems with multiple entry and exit points
+* Systems subject to frequent changes
+* Microservice architecture

 ### How to implement
 * Identify the Domain Model
-* Define Ports
+* Define business logic
+* Create ports
-* Implement Adapters
+* Implement adapters
+* Use DI
 * Use [DDD](ddd.md) tactical patterns
-* Follow dependency inversion principle
+* Follow the dependency inversion principle

 ### Code structure
-Important to know, when you follow this approach, please structuring an application based on Ports and Adapters not only on the diagrams.
+Important to know, that when you follow this approach, please structure an application based on Ports and Adapters not only on the diagrams.
-Tty to do it in the code too, to transfer the domain description to the code as much as possible.
+Try to do it in the code too, to transfer the domain description to the code as much as possible.
 Use `Adapter` and `Port` postfix in your class and interfaces.

 ### Summary
 * We can test/deploy all components in complete isolation using test doubles
-* Application is completely decoupled from the technology, we can upgrade and replace the infrastructure
+* The application is completely decoupled from the technology, we can upgrade and replace the infrastructure
 * The core business logic is separated from any external dependencies, resulting in a high degree of decoupling
 * Domain separating concerns between the core business logic, the application core deals exclusively with business topics
 * Quickly make a change in your code without side effect